nickgravelyn/FNADotNetCoreExample/README.md

 This is a work in progress to explore a reasonable build and publish pattern for developing apps with .NET Core 3, specifically looking at games made using the FNA framework.
 It is not necessarily complete and I've not yet verified the outputs on all platforms, nor submitted games to Apple Mac App Store.
-I am hoping to leverage this to ship an updated build of [Shipwreck](https://shipwreckgame.com) to various stores including the Mac App Store so we'll see how that goes once I get the game updated.

 What I'm saying is there might be bugs or gaps.
 If you find them, please feel free to submit PRs or report issues.